 Be sure to keep your eyes peeled for when your plugins need to be updated.
 Updates will typically roll out every few months.
 Be sure to stay on top of these in order to maintain a healthy, bug-free website.

 If you see that a developer hasn’t released an update in over a year, consider replacing it with a different plugin.
-Avoid installing any plugins that haven’t been updated by its developers in a while – they may not be compatible with the latest version of WordPress.
+Avoid installing any plugins that haven’t been updated by their developers in a while – they may not be compatible with the latest version of WordPress.

 Don’t Immediately Update Your WordPress Theme